nanobox-io/nanobox-engine-php/doc/apache-modules.md

 # Apache Modules Available in the Nanobox PHP Engine
 The apache modules listed below are available to the Nanobox PHP engine.

-**Note:** By default, all listed modules are enabled.
-If any are specified in your Boxfile, it will overwrite the default setting and disable any modules not listed in your Boxfile.

 - actions
 - alias
 - asis